 To learn more about the history of Jacksonville's Cemetery and some of those buried within its grounds, may we suggest reading the first book ever written and published on the subject.
-The Author, William M. Miller, a one-time historian with the Southern Oregon Historical Society, and a former reporter and history columnist for the Medford, Oregon Mail Tribune.
+The Author, William M. Miller, a one-time historian with the Southern Oregon Historical Society, and a current history columnist for the Medford, Oregon Mail Tribune.
 Bill, along with his wife Debbie, are dedicated volunteers with the Friends of Jacksonville's Historic Cemetery.
 They generously donated the proceeds from the sale of the book to the FOJHC.

 The book is available for purchase at Amazon.com, in paperback or Kindle, or at these other locations: the Jacksonville Visitors Center, Segway of Jacksonville, the Southern Oregon Historical Society Library, or by contacting us at firstname.lastname@example.org.